chocomilku/osumod-to-trello-cli/README.md

 - [ ] display what is going on

-- [ ] use cheerio to navigate around the scraped html
+- [x] use cheerio to navigate around the scraped html

+- [ ] send the cards to the trello board

+- [ ] filter out non-pending maps